 A List of Common Problems of Moving Overseas for Expats & Global Nomads

 If you plan to move abroad or have been living abroad for some time, you would have spoken to many expats who have sailed the same boat.
 One of the common topics that would come is the challenges expats face.
-In this article, we will explore some common problems of moving to another country.
+In this article, we will explore some common problems of moving overseas.
 Understanding the root cause of the problem will help you overcome these obstacles a lot easier.

 1. The Language Barrier